dabrorius/dabrorius.github.io/_posts/2015-05-25-catme-ios-app.markdown

 date:   2015-05-25 21:12:09
 categories: swift, iOS
 author: Filip Defar
+excerpt: "Few days ago I released my first iOS app, it's a cat petting simulator called CatMe."
 ---

 Few days ago I released my first iOS app, it's a cat petting simulator called "[CatMe](https://youtu.be/aa52iHSSqNk)" .
+It's already available on ~~app store~~ (UPDATE: unfortunately I didn't renew my Apple Developer account so the app is no longer available), but
-It's already available on [app store](https://itunes.apple.com/us/app/id994659934), but I wanted to share few thoughts about building it.
+I wanted to share few thoughts about building it.

 I started writing the app back in 2014., for me it was just a way to learn Swift